carlocab/tmux-nvr/README.md

 ## nvr-tmux

-**nvr-tmux** is an executable found in the `bin` directory.
-It automates switching to `nvim` whenever there is an existing instance of `nvim` open in your current session.
+`nvr-tmux` is an executable found in the `bin` directory.
+It automates switching to `nvim` whenever there is an existing instance of `nvim` connected to `NVIM_LISTEN_ADDRESS`.

 It passes all its arguments to `nvr`, so it can be used in exactly the same way.
+For example, to edit a file in an existing instance of `nvim` using `nvr`, you would run

+    nvr file.txt

+This opens `file.txt` in `nvim`, but leaves you in the shell you called `nvr` from.
+To immediately switch back to `nvim` as it opens the file, run

+    nvr-tmux file.txt

-To use it, either add the `bin` directory to your `PATH`, or symlink `bin/nvr-tmux` to a directory in your `PATH`.
+To use `nvr-tmux`, either add the `bin` directory to your `PATH`, or symlink `bin/nvr-tmux` to a directory in your `PATH`.

 ## Miscellaneous